-- possible disruptions or other damage to the Internet or telecommunications infrastructure; - failure of the individual networking infrastructures of our merchant advertisers and distribution partners to alleviate potential overloading and delayed response times; - a decision by merchant advertisers and consumers to spend more of their marketing dollars on offline programs; - increased governmental regulation and taxation; and - actual or perceived lack of security or privacy protection.
+- possible disruptions or other damage to the Internet or telecommunications infrastructure; - failure of the individual networking infrastructures of our merchant advertisers and distribution partners to alleviate potential overloading and delayed response times; - a decision by merchant advertisers to spend more of their marketing dollars in offline areas; - · increased governmental regulation and taxation; and - actual or perceived lack of security or privacy protection.

-In particular, concerns over the security of transactions conducted on the Internet and the privacy of users, including the risk of identity theft, may inhibit the growth of Internet usage, especially online commercial transactions.
+In particular, concerns over the security of transactions conducted on the Internet and the privacy of users, including the risk of identity theft, may inhibit the growth of the Internet and other online services, especially online commerce.
 In order for the online commerce market to develop successfully, we and other market participants must be able to transmit confidential information, including credit card information, securely over public networks.

-Any decrease in anticipated Internet growth and usage could have a material adverse effect on our business prospects.
+Any decrease or less than anticipated growth in Internet usage could have a material adverse effect on our business prospects.